loneicewolf/Shout-Outs/README.md

 # To a true best friend!
 Helping me learn new languages;
-You make my day by just being here, yuou are important, Take care of yourself!
+You make my day by just being here, You are important, Take care of yourself!
 You matter a lot; Slava Ukraini and Slava You! :D